Mord3rca/gamma-launcher/README.md

 Use the `--cache-directory` option to re-use previously downloaded files.

-However, if you may have glibc error, in this case, install gamma launcher in a venv.
+If you experience a glibc error, install gamma launcher in a venv.

 ### Using pip (from source)